Un rescate de huevitos: Release

 The film was originally planned for a 2019 release in Mexico, and then August 2020, but has been postponed due to the ongoing COVID-19 pandemic.
 The film's first poster was released in March 2020, followed by teaser trailer was released on 10 April later that year.

 It was officially released in theaters in Mexico on 12 August 2021.
 Co-director and co-writer Rodolfo Riva Palacio Alatriste told an interviewer at M2 that being able to make four films is a "surprise", reflecting on the release of the franchise's first film released in 2006.

 The film was later released in the United States in limited release on 27 August 2021 through Pantelion Films.
 The film's directors Gabriel and Rodolfo Riva have expressed that they will "compete against the United States" and are "capable".

-The film was dedicated in memory of Mexican voice actors Pepe Lavat and Lulu Morán, who died in 2018 and 2019 respectively.
+The film was dedicated in memory of voice actors Pepe Lavat and Lulu Morán, who died in 2018 and 2019 respectively.

 Internationally, the film was released as Little Eggs: An African Rescue.